klesk32/ipurge_r.sh/README.md

 ## Usage

-The ipurge_r.sh script prompts for the UID of the user and the date up to whicthe mailbox should be cleaned.
-It then performs the cleanup operation, either idry run mode or live mode, based on user selection.
+The ipurge_r.sh script prompts for the UID of the user and the date up to which the mailbox should be cleaned.
+It then performs the cleanup operation, either in dry run mode or live mode, based on user selection.

 Once executed, the script performs the following steps: